Join us at the very heart of the nation in Alice Springs (Mparntwe)

 As a very special bonus, delegates will experience the vitality of Contemporary Aboriginal Desert Art.
-A four-hour Desert Mob Art Fair on the closing afternoon of the conference will see hundreds of Aboriginal artists and artworkers making their way to Alice Springs from remote Aboriginal communities and art centres across the NT, SA and WA with thousands of artworks for sale and the opportunity to become immersed in not only the art but also among the artists who share their culture through their art to keep their communities strong.
+A four-hour Desert Mob Art Fair on the closing afternoon of the conference will see many Aboriginal artists and artworkers making their way to Alice Springs from remote Aboriginal communities and art centres across the NT, SA and WA with hundreds of artworks for sale and the opportunity to become immersed in not only the art but also among the artists who share their culture through their art to keep their communities strong.

 Dr Robin Hirst PSM, President, Museums Galleries Australia, National Council

 Mark Crees, Director Araluen Cultural Precinct (NT)

 Felicity Green, Manager, Museum of Central Australia (NT)

 21 October 2018: Close of abstract submission (extended from 15 October 2018)